 And a dream was born…. that we will serve as a voice and support for LGBT military partners and families.
 We saw the gaping void between our silent families.
 We lived isolated lives, unknown to our LGBT communities because we were military families, and unknown to the military community because we were LGBT families.
 We formed Military Partners and Families Coalition in 2011 to begin filling that void, and to create a safe space to support and educate one another, find resources for LGBT military partners, and serves as an advocate for partners and families who stand by their service members.
 Welcome to our growing families.
 We invite you to join us firstname.lastname@example.org

-Samuel, PhD, MBA, is a Navy spouse and co-founder of the Military Partners and Families Coalition (MPFC) and currently serves as the Outreach Director.
-Dr. Toba is a spouse of an active duty service member stationed at Walter Reed National Military Medical Center.
+Samuel is the spouse of an active duty service member stationed at Walter Reed National Military Medical Center and Co-founder of MPFC..
 He has over 15 years of non-profit experience in seeking funding, building community outreach projects, and developing programs.
 Dr. Toba also served as an executive board member to Immigration Equality, a national organization fighting for equality under U.S. immigration law for LGBT and HIV positive individuals.

 Deborah is an Army spouse stationed at Ft.
 Bragg, NC.
 A previous resident of New Jersey where she completed her bachelor’s degree in social work and continues to build and maintain her relationships with the social work community as well as the counseling community.
 Her experience and knowledge in social work-related issues allows her to provide a unique perspective in her work with MPFC.
 She was instrumental in developing strong coalition bonds with members of Servicemembers Legal Defense Network (SLDN), Agape Empowerment Ministries in GA and You Are Strong!
 Center on Veterans Health and Human Services in Charleston SC, where she holds the post of Executive Member of You Are Strong!
 Planning Committee.
 Deborah was also a Family Readiness Group (FRG) Leader for Bravo Unit by the company commander of Ft.
 Stewart.